 Another notable difference concerns the measurement of effectiveness.
 Outbound marketing focuses on metrics like reach and impressions, while inbound marketing is more interested in engagement and lead generation.

-Inbound marketing is often praised for its more attractive ROI and its ability to produce higher-quality leads, although results may take longer to materialize over a longer time frame.
+Inbound marketing is often praised for its more attractive ROI and its ability to produce higher-quality leads, although results may take longer to materialise over a longer time frame.

 Criteria | Inbound marketing | Outbound marketing |